fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

 The function definition consists of the function name followed by its input parameters (`fn-params`), in `[]`.

-If there are no input parameters the `[]` remains empty.
+If there are no input parameters, the `[]` remains empty.
 Multiple input parameters may be passed as a sequence.

-The processing statements (value/expression/shards) following the `[]` is the function's body and its evaluation is the function's return value.
-A function may return a single or none at all.
+The processing statements (value/expression/shards) following the `[]` are the function's body and its evaluation is the function's return value.

 A function can be invoked by calling it by name and passing its required parameters.